OctopusDeployLabs/SpaceCloner/README.md

 Below are questions and answers to common questions we've gotten about this project.

 ### Why was this script created?
-The Customer Success at Octopus Deploy team developed this script.
+The Octopus Advisory Team at Octopus Deploy team developed this script.
 We use it to clone items for our [samples instance](https://samples.octopus.app).

 ### Can I use this to migrate from self-hosted to the cloud?
 Yes.
 However, this script is not a full migration.
 It will jump-start your migration.
-This script hits the API, meaning it won't have access to your sensitive variables.
+This script hits the API, meaning it won't have access to your sensitive variables.  it will not clone releases or deployments.
 See the [how it works](docs/HowItWorks.md) page for details on what it will and won't clone.

 ### Is this the space migration / self-hosted to Octopus Cloud migrator tool that has been teased in the past?
 No.  It was designed for specific use cases, and the limits placed on it were intentional.
 For example, it can't access your Master Key, and without that, it cannot decrypt your sensitive data.
 It should get you 80-90% of the way there.
 You are free to fork this repo to modify the scripts to help get you another 5% of the way there.

 ### Can I use this script to migrate from 2018.10 to 2020.2?
-No.  The script compares the major and minor versions of the source and destination.
+By default, no.  The script compares the major and minor versions of the source and destination.

 **Unless the source and destination [major].[minor] versions are the same; the script will not proceed.**

+That can be overridden by setting the parameter `IgnoreVersionCheckResult` to `true`.
+That should only be set to `true` when cloning to test spaces or test instances.
+Setting it to `true` when cloning to production instances is asking for trouble.
+This parameter was added to make it easier for the Octopus Advisory Team to set up test instances of Octopus Deploy with EAP versions.

 ### What permissions should the users tied to the API keys have?
 For the source instance, a user with read-only permissions to all objects copied is required.
 It will never write anything back to the source.